ManOAction/backyardnasa/README.md

 other stuff that seems complicated at this point.
 ###########################################################

-Twitter is fussy about repeatable status updates.
-Switching to Slack for right now.

-Check Bot Secrets for API info
+Check Bot Secrets for API info related to Chatbots

 ##########################################################